Naroda Patiya massacre: The massacre

 At the time of the riots Naroda Patiya and Naroda Gam, a suburb 1 km from Naroda Patiya; both of which constitute the municipality of Naroda, located in Gujarat's largest city, Ahmedabad, had around 2,000 daily wage-earning Muslim inhabitants, and many immigrants from Karnataka and Maharashtra.
-On the evening of 27 February 2002, Vishwa Hindu Parishad declared a statewide strike in response to the Godhra train burning incident, starting from 28 February.
+On the evening of 27 February 2002, Vishva Hindu Parishad declared a statewide strike in response to the Godhra train burning incident, starting from 28 February.
 On the first day of the strike, a mob of approximately 5,000 people, allegedly led by the Bharatiya Janata Party and the Bajrang Dal, attacked and attempted to burn the entire Muslim community of Naroda Patiya.
 The rioting began at 9 am when the Noorani Mosque was destroyed by exploding liquified petroleum gas (LPG) cylinders.

 Cases of hacking, looting, stabbing and sexual assaults including public gang-rapes in which the victims were burnt, were reported.
 Many people were burnt alive, individually or in groups by "chasing them into huge pits" and setting fire to them using LPG cylinders.
 Burnt bodies were also thrown in a dry well.
 Women and girls were sexually assaulted, raped and killed by burning or by stabbing.
 Babu Bajrangi and a few others supplied weapons to the crowd, and Suresh Chara and others raped and killed women.
 LPG cylinders were used to destroy a number of buildings in the residential and working areas.
 The massacre lasted for over 10 hours and finally a curfew was imposed in 27 towns and cities across Gujarat.

 Most of the homes of Muslims in Naroda were burnt while Hindu homes remained undamaged.
 As the riots ended, it was estimated that around 125 people had been killed in the violence.
 After the rioting, 94 bodies were recovered; three more people were reported missing and were later declared dead.
 More than 30 people were found injured.
 The dead – all Muslims – comprised 36 women, 35 children and 26 men.
 The incident is considered to be the "most gruesome of all post-Godhra violent incidents" and "the largest single case of mass murders", and claimed the highest number of lives of all the events during the Gujarat riots.